SEAP Southeast Asia Pilot-1

 In the southwest monsoon season, this is one of the few perfectly protected anchorages on the island (although some ground swell may be experienced).
 In the northeast season, on the other hand, conditions can be a little choppy because of the long fetch in the bay and this can make dinghy transfers to the beach uncomfortable.
 There are about 10 days per month when, due to the tide, dinghy access to the beach is impossible for a few hours.

 The Phuket Yacht Club (formerly Ao Chalong Yacht Club) is found on the beach half a mile to the north of the jetty at 7°49.634N, 98°20.885E.
 There’s a floating dinghy jetty in front of the club giving slightly longer access.
-Twice monthly races for keelboats and multihulls are held during low season and visitors are welcome.
-There is youth sailing and RYA instruction available.
+Best to check with the club if it’s OK to tie your dinghy up to the jetty.
+The club holds occasional races and/or rallies for keelboats and multihulls and visitors are welcome.
+There is youth sailing and instruction available.

 Take either of these roads to the Chalong Circle, a five-way round-a-bout and a bustling commercial centre.
-An underpass was completed in 2019 running north-south under the roundabout, which has roads leading to Rawai, Nai Harn, Kata, Phuket Town and the main highway to the north of the island, passing the new out-of-town shopping centres on the way to the airport.
+An underpass was completed in 2019 running north-south under the 5-way roundabout.
+From here, roads lead to Rawai, Nai Harn, Kata, Phuket City and the main highway to the airport and the north of the island.
+On the way you’ll pass an ever-increasing number of out-of-town shopping centres.

 Click to view Thailand photo gallery.